vijithassar/object-iteration/README.md

 */
 ```

-As with arrays, you can provide your own comparator function to change the sort order.
+As with arrays, you can provide your own comparator function to change the sort order:

 ```javascript
 let pairs = o({